-At crypto startup, Pillar, in 2018, I initiated an extensive user research and testing program.
+I initiated an extensive user research and testing program.
 I spoke to hundreds of people during a crypto craze, and built out personas when very little info existed.
 These were originally published on uxdesign.cc.
 Several crypto firms reached out after publication.
-I maintain an active interest in cryptocurrency, and consult from time to time.
+I maintain an active interest in the world of cryptocurrency.

 We don't know who the user is, and we are not validating our designs early enough.